raffaelloseri/myteas/content/teas/SenchaAriake/index.md

 : Velvety, smooth

 <b>Flavour:</b><br />
-: ??
+: ?? with very little astringency or bitterness, sweet aftertaste

 <b>Aromas:</b><br />
-: Iodine and marine (fish, seaweed), vegetal (cooked green leaves and cut grass), sweet aftertaste
+: Iodized and marine (fish, seaweed), vegetal (cooked green leaves, cut grass)

 <b>Notes:</b><br />
 : *Sencha* (煎茶, infused tea) is a type of Japanese green tea (*ryokucha*, 緑茶).
 It differs from *gyokuro* because it is unshaded and ??